The former family home

 More

 Peter Liebhard was born in 1816 as the third child of Franz and Katharina Liebhard.
-The family Liebhard originally lived at the “Garner” in Arget near Sauerlach.
-The family chronicle shows that Peter’s father acquired the property in Aying because the oldest son Franz “drowned in the cesspool” at the age of five.
-In 1844, Peter married Ursula Hörndl from the “Pullinger” in Auhofen.
+The Liebhard family originally lived at the “Garner” in Arget near Sauerlach.
+The family chronicle tells us that Peter's father bought the property in Aying because his eldest son Franz “drowned in the slurry pit” when he was five years old.
+In 1844 Peter married Ursula Hörndl from “Pullinger” in Auhofen.
 They had eleven children.
-Peter further expanded the homestead in Aying with clever and prudent management.
-When he died at the age of 84, he left the property “Zum Pfleger” on a very healthy footing.
+Peter continued to expand the farmstead in Aying through clever and prudent management.
+When he died at the age of 84, he left the “Zum Pfleger” estate in very good health.

 Theresia